JBerna/hello-world/README.md

 # hello-world

-This is a short program that I used to create my first repository
+I am learning how to code and git/github is a great tool to help me organize my code.